KaiPea1994/people-analytics-smm639/session1/README.md

 This folder contains the following:

-+ a slideshow that introduces the topic of people analytics
++ `People_Analyitcs_Slideshow`a slideshow that introduces the topic of people analytics
 + an empirical application comprising:
   * exploratory data analysis
   * a 'read-and-clean' data pipeline